Moodle: View and submit assignments

 Tips for online submissions

-• Use the file format (Word doc, PDF, etc.) your professor requests.
-(If no format is specified, ask!)
-Most programs will let you convert your files to other formats: see the online documentation for your program or our Save a file as a pdf guide in Ask Athena.
+• Use the file format (Word .doc, PDF, etc.) your professor requests.
+If no format is specified, ask!
+Most programs allow you to convert files to different formats: see Save a file as a pdf or the help docs for your program.

-• Save and back up often.
+• Save and back up your files often.
 Crashes happen and files get corrupted, so make sure you protect your work.
-It is a very good idea to save a new version of your document whenever you make major changes.
-This way, if you later decide you really liked that paragraph you deleted, you can go back to an old version and restore it.
+It is a good idea to save a new version of your document whenever you make major changes: if your current version gets corrupted, you can go back to a slightly older one instead of losing ALL of your work.
 Add version numbers to the filename (v1, v2, etc.) to help track your changes.

-• Don't rely on Moodle autosave.
-To avoid losing your work -- especially for a long piece -- compose your essay in a word processing program like Word or Google Docs, and then copy and paste the finished text into Moodle.
+• Moodle autosave.
+Moodle autosaves every minute while you type; if you lose power or your connection while composing an essay you will see the autosaved text when you resume editing.
+However, for longer essays, consider composing your essay in a word processing program like Word or Google Docs, and then copying and pasting the finished text into Moodle.

 • Keep an archival copy.
 Either save the Word doc or Google Doc you used to compose your essay or, if you typed directly into Moodle, copy the text before you submit and paste it into a document to save outside Moodle.
 You may need the essay later -- as a writing sample or share it with someone who is writing a recommendation for you -- and you won't always have access to the Moodle version.